 Who hasn’t dreamed of being born into a wealthy family?
-Or fantasized about what it might be like to have an unknown great-uncle or aunt who passes away peacefully one day, leaving behind a fortune?
-It sure would be easy to get used to that life of yachts, vacations in Monaco and exotic cars.
-Private jet?
-Personal chef?
-Don’t mind if we do!
+Or fantasized about what it might be like to have an unknown great-uncle or aunt who passes away and leaves behind a fortune?

 But being born into massive wealth doesn’t always guarantee that you’ll inherit the mother lode.
-Some uber-wealthy tycoons have already made it known that they won’t be leaving their huge cash stashes to their kids.
-That doesn’t mean the offspring will be turned out on the street.
-But many of the ultra-rich recognize that handing billions of dollars to a generation that didn’t have to work for it isn’t healthy.
+Some uber-wealthy folks have already made it known they won’t be leaving their huge cash stashes to their kids.

-Rocker Gene Simmons of Kiss may want to rock and roll all night and party every day, but he’s sensible when it comes to his millions.
+Rocker Gene Simmons, bassist for the band Kiss, may want to rock and roll all night and party every day, but he’s sensible when it comes to his millions.
 The Financial Post quotes Simmons as saying his children will be well taken care of, “but they will never be rich off my money.
 Because every year they should be forced to get up out of bed, and go out and work and make their own way.”

-Martial artist and movie star Jackie Chan may get a kick out of making money, but he’s not going to let it stop his son Jaycee from seeking his own success.
+Martial artist and movie star Jackie Chan may get a kick out of making money, but he’s not going to let it stop his son Jaycee from seeking success.
+Chan has said he plans to leave his entire fortune to charity.
 “If he is capable, he can make his own money.
 If he is not, then he will just be wasting my money,” Chan said to ChannelNews Asia in 2011, according to Metro UK.

-Hit “Like” if you approve of Facebook founder Mark Zuckerberg’s attitude towards his billions.
-Zuckerberg and wife Priscilla Chan, who have two very young children, signed the Giving Pledge.
+Hit “Like” if you approve of Facebook founder Mark Zuckerberg’s attitude toward his billions.
+Zuckerberg and his wife, Priscilla Chan, who have two young children, have signed the Giving Pledge.
 “We’ve had so much opportunity in our lives, and we feel a deep responsibility to make the world a better place for future generations,” the couple said in 2015.

 T. Boone Pickens